 Founded in 1997, Sessions College has delivered accredited and affordable fully online programs for creative professionals for more than 20 years.
 Take a virtual college tour in this video!

-BFA in Illustration Student Experience
+Bachelor's Degree in Illustration – Student Experience

 Build a Foundation in Relevant Skills.